zarf-dev/proposals/8-show-manifest-and-values/README.md

 Both creators and deployers need a way to view their manifests and values files after Zarf variables are applied.

-This will be accomplished through new CLI commands `zarf dev show-manifests`, `zarf dev show-values-files`, `zarf package show-manifests`, and `zarf package show-values-files`
+This will be accomplished through new CLI commands `zarf dev show manifests`, `zarf dev show values-files`, `zarf package show manifests`, and `zarf package show values-files`

 ## Motivation